espressif/esp-product-security/docs/en/security-faq.rst

 **Q: What are the essential security practices for IoT products?**

 A: Essential practices include enabling secure boot and flash encryption, implementing secure communications (TLS/SSL), regular security updates, proper key management, input validation, and following the principle of least privilege.
+Multiple countermeasures should be applied to mitigate risks from local, remote network and physical attack vectors.

 **Q: How do I secure communication between my device and cloud services?**

 A: Use TLS/SSL with certificate validation for all communications.
-Implement proper certificate management, consider mutual authentication (mTLS), and ensure secure credential provisioning during manufacturing.
+Implement proper certificate management, consider mutual authentication, and ensure secure credential provisioning during manufacturing.

 **Q: What should I consider for secure manufacturing and provisioning?**

 A: Implement secure key provisioning, unique device identities, secure firmware installation, and proper test key removal.
-Consider using secure manufacturing services and Hardware Security Modules (HSMs) for key generation and management.
+Consider using Espressif's secure manufacturing service to streamline the process.